Nature has a fascinating property, discovered by Max Planck: action is quantized. Or, in simple terms: change occurs in smallest steps.

 "Action is not a quantum observable."
 This statement is wrong; there is a linear and self-adjoint operator for action.
 (In fact, there are several operators that yield action in the classical limit.)
 Many textbooks present one or several of these operators.
 Among them is the textbook by Schwinger.

 "Action needs two measurements, not one."
 True.
-This often the case in nature; also displacement measurements, energy change measurements, speed measurements and many measurements of other observables require two measurements.
+This is often the case in nature; also displacement measurements, energy change measurements, speed measurements and measurements of many other observables require two measurements.
 Nothing particular can be deduced from this fact.

 "Action is not quantized" is claimed in several social networks.
 However, experiments, starting with those of Planck himself, prove the opposite.
 Nowadays such experiments are performed every day in laboratories around the world.